Zippen-Huang/ROSMicrozoneBridge/README.md

 2 simple theory
 measure high plus duartion time of channels' signal(time unit: us) by 6 Arduino external interrupt, which can save cpu resource and enhance accurancy of measurement.

-this version is 1.0.

-code version1.0: just finished read 6 high plus duartion time of signal, and put them into array, so you can read these data out of array by pointer. code version2.0: finished to send signal array data to ROS, if you want to use my code resource, just install ros-<distro>-serial package(see roswiki official website), and create a *.msg file whose format is same to arduino's.

-if you have any problems in the tiny project, you can contact with me. e-mail:zhi12271125@gmail.com

 this is rosMicrozoneBridge version2.0

 Add communication function to ROS node, if you want to use the source code, you have to write rosmsg and rebuild roslib from rosserial_arduino bag, here offer serveral steps as follows: